 ****** Please note that as of August, 2010, all of the U.S. and Canadian Loran stations have shut down so these (once) very handy reference signals are no longer available for calibration purposes!
 However, amateur activities are still centered in or around the 'watering hole' (above).
 The best way to now calibrate your ARGO receiving system is to listen for an amateur beacon on a known frequency or for one of the larger commercial stations also operating near the 2200m band.
 Once any accuracy errors in your receive system oscillators are known, this correction factor can be easily applied to the 2200m band.

-If you are interested in learning more about constructing a station for 2200m, there is a huge amount of practical information available on the following web sites.
+If you are interested in learning more about constructing a station for 2200m or for 630m, there is a huge amount of practical information available on the following web sites.

 THE WORLD OF L.F. - A fantastic site by G3YXM.
 Get the latest LF news, getting-on the air, tx circuits etc. Be sure to visit the excellent photo'gallery'of European LF stations.
 It's hard not to get inspired after seeing some of these fine 136kHz stations!